smiakchilo/aem-crash-course/lessons/2.12/part1.md

 - with JCR nodes (= XML files in code) of the type `sling:OsgiConfig`;
 - with configuration files (nowadays usually in JSON format).

-In the sample project, [you will find both](../../project/ui.config/src/main/content/jcr_root/apps/sample-project/osgiconfig).
+In the sample project, [you will find both](/project/ui.config/src/main/content/jcr_root/apps/sample-project/osgiconfig).

 Either config files or config nodes are distributed between folders.
 Each folder's name starts with `config`.

 There is always a folder that is named just `config`.
 It contains the "fallback", or else "generic", config values applied to OSGi services in every instance unless a more specific config is not found.

-The rest of the folders manifest merely more specific configs.
+The rest of the folders represent more specific configs.
 Their names follow the pattern `config.<runmode1>.<runmode2>...`.
 E.g.,
 * `config.author` will contain configurations that are applied on author instances (does not matter if it is a local author instance, a testing author, or a production author instance).
 * `config.prod` will contain configurations that apply in production environments, either author or publish.
 * `config.testing.author` is applied only in the authoring instance and only in the testing environment.